France and Algeria

 Our cooperation draws on a French cultural network that has been redeployed since 2000 (five French institutes in Algiers, Annaba, Oran, Constantine and Tlemcen).
 The reopening of the French Institute in Tizi Ouzou is under consideration.
 The international Alexandre Dumas high school in Algiers reopened in 2002 and teaches more than 1000 pupils, while another primary school in Algiers counts 500.
 Projects to open French schools in Oran and Annaba are being studied.

 Institutional cooperation aims to support areas including the modernization of justice, administration, transport, spatial planning and civil protection.
 It encourages decentralized cooperation and support for civil society.

 - Website of the French Embassy in Algeria

 - Constantine French Institute

 - Annaba French Institute

 Every year, a joint commission (Commixte) on defence cooperation meets, alternately in France and Algeria.
-The 7ᵗʰ session was held on 17and 18November2014 and opened up new prospects for cooperation in 2015.
+The 7??joint commission session was held on 17and 18November2014 and opened up new prospects for cooperation in 2015.
 Concrete proposals were made on that occasion to boost exchanges of security and strategic analysis, to increase exchange of expertise, to strengthen operational cooperation in counter-terrorism in the Sahel sub-region, and to work to dry up the sources of financing of terrorist groups through the payment of ransoms, organized crime and drug trafficking.

-In the internal security field, our cooperation is focused on the areas of counter-terrorism, fighting organized crime, countering illegal immigration and document fraud, and a vast programme to support the modernization of Algerian civil protection services.
+In the internal security field, our cooperation is focused on the areas of counter-terrorism, fighting organized crime, illegal immigration and document fraud, and on a vast programme to support the modernization of Algerian civil protection services.